-There are two ways in which the GAIN+ and GAIN- pins can be interfaced.
-Using a single-ended method, a Kelvin type of connection to ground can be used as shown in Figure 51.
-For driving multiple devices, it is preferable to use a differential method, as shown in Figure 52.
+The GAIN+ and GAIN- pins can be interfaced in one of two ways.
+Using a single-ended method, a Kelvin type of connection to ground can be used, as shown in Figure 60.
+For driving multiple devices, it is preferable to use a differential method, as shown in Figure 61.
 In either method, the GAIN+ and GAIN- pins should be dc-coupled and driven to accommodate a 1.6 V full-scale input.

-Figure 51.
-Single-Ended GAIN± Pins Configuration
+Figure 60.
+Single-Ended GAIN+, GAIN- Pin Configuration

-Figure 52.
-Differential GAIN± Pins Configuration
+Figure 61.
+Differential GAIN+, GAIN- Pin Configuration